-Law and Business dual-degree programs require completion of a 12-credit hour Specialization and a Professional Report related to the Specialization written at the LBJ School in the final semester of study.
+Law and Business dual-degree programs require completion of a 12-credit hour Specialization.
+The Information dual-degree program requires a 12-credit hour Specialization and an LBJ Professional Report.
 All other MGPS dual-degree programs require completion of a 15-credit hour Specialization and either an LBJ Professional Report or a Thesis written in the non-LBJ department related to the Specialization, completed in the final semester of study.

 - The LBJ School encourages concurrent enrollment for dual-degree seekers-we do not require that students take courses in a single academic unit in any given semester.
-Some of our partner programs, such as the School of Public Health, may have such stipulations, however: check with the non-LBJ School program to learn about their enrollment requirements. - Some academic fellowships may require certain minimum credit hours of enrollment in one program or another.
+Some of our partner programs, such as the School of Public Health or the Business School may have such stipulations, however: check with the non-LBJ School program to learn about their enrollment requirements. - Some academic fellowships may require certain minimum credit hours of enrollment in one program or another.
 Check with the Graduate Coordinator at lbjstudentaffairs@austin.utexas.edu and the LBJ Endowment and Fellowship Specialist at lbjfellowships@austin.utexas.edu about any such requirements before registering for courses.
-In those cases, please consult with your Graduate Advisor about the possibility of a waiver from this requirement. - Entering students considering applying to a dual-degree program need to apply during the first semester of study at the LBJ School.
-UT does not allow any dual-degree applications after the completion of the first semester. - Typical time-to-degree for most dual-degree students is 3 years (4 years for Law). - Some dual degree programs require a thesis, while others (Law, Business) require students to complete an LBJ Professional Report.
+In those cases, please consult with the MGPS Graduate Advisor about the possibility of a waiver from this requirement. - Entering students considering applying to a dual-degree program need to apply during their first semester of study at the LBJ School.
+UT does not allow any dual-degree applications after the completion of the first semester. - Typical time-to-degree for most dual-degree students is 3 years (4 years for Law). - Some dual degree programs require a thesis or an LBJ Professional Report.
 In each case, the corresponding school has requirements regarding who may serve as your first and second reader.
-Please consult with your Graduate Advisor in each of your programs about the thesis/PR requirements.
+Students should consult with their Graduate Advisor in each of their programs about the thesis/PR requirements.
 For information on thesis submission and graduation rules, please visit the University of Texas Graduate School website at https://gradschool.utexas.edu/academics/graduation/deadlines-and-submission-instructions.